 Elegant vintage inspired winter clothing

-Winter is here!
+Winter is here – at least almost!
 The ice cold winds blows between the houses, and the nights are frosty, foggy, or even snowy.
 But this is no excuse to dress like a Michelin Man, as there are a lot of stylish and glamorous winder clothes available!
 So in the following, I’m going to introduce some more and less popular winter coats and jackets to you, tell you which of them is worth an investment, and also show you how to make them even warmer and take care of your glamorous winter coats.

 *This blogpost contains affiliate links (marked with *)